saurabh0719/saurabh0719.github.io/README.md

-## Hi there 👋
 <div>
 <img src="https://content-dump-3.s3.ap-south-1.amazonaws.com/saurabh/sp.jpg" style="border-radius:50%; width:15%">
 </div>
 <div>
     <a href="https://github.com/saurabh0719/">Github</a> | <a href="https://www.linkedin.com/in/saurabh0719/">Linkedin</a> | <a href="https://twitter.com/saurabhpujari19">Twitter</a>
 </div>
 <br>

-My name is Saurabh Pujari.
+Hi there 👋, my name is Saurabh Pujari.
 I'm a Software engineer and Entrepreneur.
-I primarily build backend systems, working with python and occasionaly golang.
+I primarily build backend systems, working with python and, occasionaly, golang.

 #### Currently I'm working at -
 - Software Engineer, Backend at [Avoma Inc.](https://www.avoma.com/) - Working on building the best AI enabled meeting assistant that makes your meeting lifecycle more productive and actionable. 📢